Its-Rohzz/project-2048-game-repo/README.md

 ## Host-website on Docker container Through automation with Jenkins CI/CD Pipeline

 ### 👻👻👻 WE WILL DO THIS PROJECT IN 5 STEPS 👻👻👻
-**Brif introduction of our project like whatever things we do in this project**
+**👨‍💻Brif introduction of our project like whatever things we do in this project👨‍💻**

 - Lets see we have one devloper and they write some code of game and we want to set-up that game on docker-containers with full automation, so for that we create one CI/CD pipeline ...
 - here devloper commit the changes on git-hub...